Arianny Celeste Sizzles In Snakeskin-Print Leggings And A Black Sports Bra

 Motivation Monday wearing @fashionnova ????
 I’m having so much fun connecting with my favorite trainers and new ones on their live workouts!
 How are u staying fit during this time????????? fashionovapartner – #fitness #fitfam #workout #fitbabes #healthylifestyle #fitnessmotivation

-Arianny held a dumbbell in the hand that was visible to the camera, and glanced over her shoulder with a smile on her face.
+Arianny held a dumbbell in the hand that was visible to the camera, and she glanced over her shoulder with a smile on her face.
 Her long brunette locks were styled in tousled waves with some major volume, and her makeup was natural.
 She explained in the caption of the post that she was taking the opportunity to do online workouts, and her fans absolutely loved the update on her life and fitness routine — as well as the sexy snap.

 The post racked up over 7,200 likes within just 33 minutes, and also received 113 comments from her eager fans.